2023 Best Value Horticulture Bachelor's Degree Schools in the New England Region

 URI undergraduate students pay an average of $33,354 in tuition and fees each year.
 After completing their Bachelor's Degree, horticulture graduates from URI carry an average student debtload of $21,873.

 You’ll be in good company if you decide to attend University of Massachusetts Amherst.
 It ranked #2 on our 2023 Best Value Horticulture Bachelor’s Degree Schools in the New England Region list.
-Located in the large suburb of Amherst, UMass Amherst is a public school with a very large student population.
+Located in the suburb of Amherst, UMass Amherst is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at UMass Amherst are $36,964 a year.
 After completing their Bachelor's Degree, horticulture graduates from UMass Amherst carry an average student debtload of $23,447.